Shark PowerDetect Cordless Stick Vacuum review

 For this review, I tested the IP3251.
 There may be minor differences between different countries' models.

 The Shark PowerDetect Cordless Stick Vacuum comes with a whole host of smart detection features.
-It knows whether it's on a hard floor or carpet, how dirty said floor is, whether it's near the edge of a room, and whether it's going into a dark corner, and will respond accordingly by adjusting suction or brightening its headlights.
-New to this model is a redesigned floorhead that is designed to clean just as well on the pull-back as it does when being pushed forwards.
+It knows whether it's on a hard floor or carpet, how dirty said floor is, whether it's near the edge of a room, and whether it's going into a dark corner, and will respond accordingly by adjusting suction, speeding up its roller or brightening its headlights.
+New to this model is a redesigned floorhead will clean just as well on the pull-back as it does when being pushed forwards.

 The PowerDetect Cordless also incorporates the most popular features from today's best Shark vacuums, including a wand that bends forward to help you get under furniture without having to stoop down.
 Within the wider Shark range, it's designed to combine the smarts of the Detect Pro range (which has almost all the same detection capabilities) with the outright suction power of the Stratos line, theoretically making it the best cordless vacuum for most people.

-On test, I was pretty impressed.
+On test, I was very impressed.
 It delivered great suction, and had no issues picking up fine materials like flour, and larger ones like bits of dried dirt, cereal, leaves, and more, from both hard floor and a thick rug.
 All the detection features worked as advertised and meant an efficient, low-effort cleaning session.
 I was interested to note that it doesn't seem to be an option to use the lower-powered Eco mode on soft flooring; the vacuum automatically kicks into a higher mode.
-It's good but not amazing at tackling hair, and I was a little confused by the 'suction in reverse' feature that Shark has added to this model.
-I didn't notice any difference in performance on the reverse stroke compared to any of the other vacuums I've tested that aren't designed to do this.
+It's good but not amazing at tackling hair, and while the 'suction in reverse' feature worked well, plenty of other (non-Shark) vacuums do this but don't advertise it as a special addition.

 Price-wise, it sits in the mid-range of the wider market, and I think the quality and features more than justify that price (similar detection features from Dyson will set you back a lot more).